-\Note: Some countries use CET1 instead of Tier1 if the data coverage is better.
+Note: Some countries use CET1 instead of Tier1 if the data coverage is better.

-To sum up, an important caveat to the analysis is that there is no natural control group of completely unaffected entities.
-Basel III reforms typically apply to all banks in a jurisdiction, which rules out a simple difference-in-difference approach.
-We address this concern by distinguishing those banks that had been particularly affected by the reforms according to their pre-reform exposure and comparing them to relatively less-affected banks.
-In addition, it is impossible to pin down an "absolute" reform effect since post-reform trends comingle banks' adjustments with other economic phenomena to which banks respond differently.
-The empirical analysis can only identify relative effects across banks.
-Put differently, an insignificant effect for the more exposed banks only indicates that their response was not significantly different from the response of the rest of the banking population, assumed to be "less exposed".
+Despite applying the presented identification strategies, the following caveats apply.
+Importantly, there is no natural control group of totally unaffected entities.
+Usually, Basel III reforms apply to all banks in a jurisdiction9 which rules out a simplistic, textbook-like difference-in-difference approach.
+We address this concern by fleshing out those banks that had been particularly affected by the reforms according to their pre-reform exposure and compare them to relatively less-affected banks.
+For this reason, it is impossible to pin down an "absolute" reform effect as post-reform trends mingle bank adjustments with other economic phenomena to which banks respond differently.
+The empirical analysis can only identify relative effects.
+Put differently, an insignificant effect for the more exposed banks only indicates that their response was not significantly different from the response of the rest of the banking population.

-In Japan and the US, not all Basel III reforms applied to all banks.
+9 In Japan and the US, not all Basel III reforms applied to all banks.
 Individual satellite analyses take this into account.